telerik/kendo-ui-core/docs/web/datepicker/how-to/using-angular-copy-functionality.md

 ---
-title: Using AngularJS copy functionality
+title: Use AngularJS Copy Functionality
-page_title: Using AngularJS copy functionality
+page_title: Use AngularJS Copy Functionality | Kendo UI DatePicker Widget
-description: Using AngularJS copy functionality
+description: "Learn how to usе the AngularJS copy functionality in the Kendo UI DatePicker."
+slug: howto_use_angularjs_copy_functionality_datepicker
+position: 12
 ---

-# Using AngularJS copy functionality
+# Use AngularJS Copy Functionality

-The example below demonstrates how to use AngularJS copy functionality with a Kendo UI DatePicker
+The example below demonstrates how to use the AngularJS copy functionality in a Kendo UI DatePicker.

-#### Example:
+###### Example

 ```html
     <div id="example" ng-app="KendoDemos">